Canon SX420 vs Fujifilm X100S

 It is notable that the SX420 offers wifi support, while the X100S does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the X100S have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the X100S have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX420 and X100S can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X100S Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Fujifilm X100S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.